chrhaeusler/llm-telegram-bot/README.md

 ## To Do

+- keep original file name for downloads
+- use polling_active_for instead of hard coded 5 minutes
-- add the new commands from updated commands.yaml
+  add the new commands from updated commands.yaml
 - Adding LLM memory or context chaining
 - requirements.txt vs requirements-dev.txt
 - Add a setup.py or pyproject.toml